According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

 - St John’s Wort - a herbal remedy that helps to gently raise serotonin levels, St John’s Wort has been used traditionally for low mood.

 - 5-HTP - an amino acid that increases production of serotonin in the brain.

 - A multi-vitamin and mineral complex - can help support individuals with poor nutritional status.

-- Phenylalanin/tyrosine - helps to maintain motivation and drive.
+- Phenylalanine/tyrosine - helps to maintain motivation and drive.

-- Magnesium - requirement increases 5-6-fold in times of stress.
+- Magnesium - requirement increases 5 to 6-fold in times of stress.

 - Vitamin C - is significantly depleted during the stress response.

-- Maintain a regular exercise routine - which is known to stimulate positive mental states.
+- Maintain a regular exercise routine which is known to stimulate a positive mental state.
 30 minutes of sustained exercise that raises the heart rate such as brisk walking is recommended at least 3 times a week.

 - Take 10-15 minutes out of every day to practise relaxation or meditation techniques to help manage stress.
 Yoga and Tai Chi are particularly effective.

 - Because sleep has a significant effect on mood, you need to make getting good quality sleep a priority.